cscott/texvcjs/README.md

 A TeX/LaTeX validator.

 `texvcjs` takes user input and validates it while replacing MediaWiki-specific functions.
-It is a JavaScript port of [texvc].
+It is a JavaScript port of [texvc], which was originally written in ocaml for the [Math extension].

-It was written for the [mw-ocg-latexer] PDF-generation backend of the mediawiki [Offline Collection Generator] extension.
+The `texvcjs` library was originally written to be used by the [mw-ocg-latexer] PDF-generation backend of the mediawiki [Collection extension].

 ## Installation